 Former Research Assistants

-Kelsey Barnett is a senior majoring in social work.
-She has recently joined the IDEA team as an undergraduate research assistant in June of 2017.
+Kelsey Barnett is majoring in social work.
+She joined the IDEA team as an undergraduate research assistant in June of 2017.
 She aspires to obtain her PhD in social work with a research focus on international mental health disparities with the intention of promoting awareness in how mental illness impacts the functionality of societies on a global scale.

 Kelsey is a certified crisis intervention responder and an advocate for individuals and families who are struggling with a mental illness diagnosis.
 She is a BSW representative on the academic integrity committee, a member of the Phi Sigma Theta Honor Society as well as an Edmund J. James Scholar for the School of Social Work.